-A covered banking entity must calculate any applicable quantitative measurement for each trading day.
-A covered banking entity must report each applicable quantitative measurement to [Agency] on a monthly basis, or on any other the reporting schedule established in § .20 unless otherwise requested by [Agency].
-All quantitative measurements for any calendar month must be reported to [Agency] no later than 30 days after the end of that calendar month or on any other time basis requested by [Agency]. within the time period required by § .20.
+A banking entity must calculate any applicable quantitative measurement for each trading day.
+A banking entity must report each applicable quantitative measurement to the Commission on the reporting schedule established in § 75.20 unless otherwise requested by the Commission.
+All quantitative measurements for any calendar month must be reported within the time period required by § 75.20.